AData SU650 240GB SSD

 Then putting the AData drive into the laptop and put the cover back on.

 Now for the good part.
 How did this drive compare to the Western Digital Mechanical drive.
 As good as you would expect!
 The SSD drives are so much faster, that one you use one I find it hard to go back to Mechanical platter drives.

 Here are the numbers.
 (Higher numbers are better ) Look at how much better the SSD drive is with read and write speeds.

 But you do pay more for the SSD drive when comparing to a mechanical drive.
 But they are great to use as a boot drive due to the fast speed.
 Which brings up another test.
 How much faster did the PC boot.
 I timed it from the moment I hit the power button until I could log.
 Before the SSD drive it was 36 seconds.
 (Not horrible compared to some other computers I have swapped drives for as it had recently been reloaded with Win10) With the new SSD it booted in 10 Seconds.
 (I think it was actually about 9.5).
 This was also with a fresh reload of Win 10.

 Swapping out a mechanical drive to an SSD drive can really help boost the performance of an older device.
 The price point of the AData SU650 240GB was really good.
 I would hate to go back to a mechanical drive myself on my desktop.
 I use SSD’s for boot drives at work and at home.
 With the price coming down in recent months they are a great upgrade.

 Just remember, if your going to be putting it into a desktop, you will probably need to buy a 3.5″ to 2.5″ adaptor as the SSD drives are 2.5″.
-Just pick up something like this one Corsair SSD Mounting Bracket Kit 2.5″ to 3.5″ You can also usually find them locally at a Best Buy or something.
+You can just pick up something like this one [ssd 2.5 to 3.5 bracket] I have purchased in the past for my pc’s.
+You can also usually find them locally at a Best Buy or something.